serverless/blog/posts/2017-07-31-event-driven-influencers-trek10.md

 Jared Short is a [self-proclaimed](https://twitter.com/shortjared?lang=en) “purveyor of the bleeding edge.”
 But hey.
 We’ve known that for a while.

 He’s the Director of Innovation at [Trek10](https://www.trek10.com/), who coincidentally is the first [Serverless Partner](https://serverless.com/partners/) company we ever accepted into the program.
+They have been active contributors to our GitHub and maintain a [fantastic blog](https://www.trek10.com/blog/).
 At Trek10, they saw immediately that building serverless apps was a way to take on minimal development overhead, and still produce a fine-tuned piece of software that would infinitely scale in production.

 They have created apps for clients (from small business to enterprise) that do tens of millions of hits per day—all built on serverless infrastructure.
 So, they have a lot of proof to go off of when they say that going serverless has [cut their infrastructure development time](https://serverless.com/learn/graphql-and-serverless/) in half.